 Portrait of Countess Daru with Riviere Necklace and Pendeloque Earrings

 Popular jewelry styles included the girandole which was used in brooches, pendants and earrings.
 The girandole style was composed of three hanging pendants set with single or multiple stones hanging from a center stone.
 Georgian girandole jewlery was often embellished with bows.
 Another common style of the period was the pendoloque which was composed of a marquise diamond set top suspending a bow from which falls a marquise or pear shaped drop.

 Portrait of Neo-Classical Lady with Pearl Ear Pendants and Pearl Hair Ornament

-Another key style was the riviere, a necklace with individually set stones of the same size or graduating to a larger size in the front.
+Another key style of the time was the riviere, a necklace with individually set stones of the same size or graduating to a larger size in the front.
 A riviere could be worn alone or with a pendant attached.
-Often a riviere was part of a parure which was a suite or set of matching jewelry including a necklace, earrings, bracelet and brooch.
+Often a riviere was part of a parure which is a suite or set of matching jewelry including a necklace, earrings, bracelet and brooch.

 Portrait of the Queen of Holland with Pearl Tiara, Pearl Neckace and Pearl Pendant Earrings